resources & archives

 These documents affirm the vision of the North American Waterfowl Management Plan and of the U.S., Canada and Mexico to recover waterfowl populations by restoring and managing wetland ecosystems, to conserve biological diversity in the Western Hemisphere, to integrate wildlife conservation with sustainable economic development, and to promote conservation partnerships of public and private agencies, organizations and individuals.

-More information about the 2012 NAWMP Revision process is available at http://www.nawmprevision.org/
+More information about the 2018 NAWMP Update process is available at http://www.nawmp.org/

 Continental Assessment Report

 In 2005, the North American Waterfowl Management Plan Committee initiated its first continent-wide assessment of the plan's goals and accomplishments.
 This assessment examined what had been accomplished over the first 20 years of the plan's existence to determine the extent to which waterfowl populations in North America have benefited from efforts conducted under the plan's guidance.

 The purposes of assessment were to:

 •identify desired biological outcomes and habitat conditions needed to achieve those outcomes

 • help to strengthen the scientific underpinnings of the plan and the joint ventures, specifically assessing the status of adaptive processes needed to ensure continuous improvement in plan programs

 • reevaluate the resources needed to attain the full vision of the plan

 • help to improve the effectiveness of institutional infrastructures and relationships, especially with regard to communication between the joint ventures and the Plan Committee.